-Refer to the specific peripheral or CPU section of this manual for register Reset states.
+Refer to the specific peripheral or Section 3.0 "CPU" of this data sheet for register Reset states.

 All types of device Reset will set a corresponding status bit in the RCON register to indicate the type of Reset (see Register 7-1).
-A POR will clear all bits except for the BOR and POR bits (RCON<1:0>) which are set.
+A Power-on Reset will clear all bits except for the BOR and POR bits (RCON<1:0>) which are set.
 The user may set or clear any bit at any time during code execution.
 The RCON bits only serve as status bits.
 Setting a particular Reset status bit in software will not cause a device Reset to occur.